guimachiavelli/01/src/text/scene4.md

 You need to get in touch with Bavarian Daddy.
 Your destiny is to arrive at that state of ideal perfection where nations no longer have any need to be under the tutelage of a government or any other nation.
 It is anarchy, the highest expression of order, the chasing of the insurrection which must open the way to revolutionary achievements and your arse and everyone’s arses. your destiny might pass by getting full-filled by many manly connections with [[PASSION and INTENSITY]].

 ## PASSION and INTENSITY
 ‘All societies tremble when the scornful aristocracy of Vagabonds, Unique ones, Unapproachable ones, rulers over the ideal, and Conquerors of Nothing advance without inhibitions.
-So, come on, Iconoclasts, forward, fuck me hard and deep!’ all your holes are filled with one or + penises,
+So, come on, Iconoclasts, forward, fuck me hard and deep!’ all your holes are filled with one or [[+ penises]].

+## + penises
+you [[gag]], [[asking for more]], sure that the more dick you are stuffed with, the closer you will be to embody the atoms in the incessant human struggle towards the light that shines in the darkness--the Ideal of economic, political, sexy SEXUAL and spiritual liberation of mankind!

+## gag
+your power cuddler powers wanes as you vomit on one of the guys that are fucking you. he does not complain for you love each other but don't label anything and share many intimate good times together as best buds you simply share a bond together and love together. you start [[asking for more]].

+## asking for more
+overtime a cock enters you, you start hearing part of a speech: “In a word, we reject all legislation, all authority, and all privileged, licensed, official, and legal influence, even though arising from universal suffrage, convinced that it can turn only to the advantage of a dominant minority of exploiters against the interest of the immense majority in [[subjection]] to them.
+This is the sense in which we are really Homosexuals.”

+## subjection
+you feel tempted to ask to be [[dominated]]. then again, the Homo Revolution does not dominate nor subjugate. it can only free, it believes Mankind must become conscious of their strength and capabilities, they must be [[free to commence]] a new life, a better and nobler life.

+## dominated
+you have no place among the hOmos revolution. the end.

+## free to commence
+why are all the money bags and their hirelings so unanimous in condemning the Homo Revolutionaries?
+Homo rev means OPPOSITION to violence, by whomever committed, even if it be by the government. it is all about fantastic cock sucking / ass [[worshipping]] / SWEET [[SPERM AND PISS]].

+## worshipping
+worshipping is valid for elevating the divine cocks and asses to their rightful places. continue to [[final crazy fucking]] that takes user to orgone land.

+## SPERM AND PISS
+[[defeat]] or continue to [[final crazy fucking]] that takes user to orgone land.

+## final crazy fucking
+### leads to
+orgone land

 ## huge perv
 his arse maybe clean, sweaty or dirty, you don't mind, you just Love to drown your face in cockasstitspitsnips especially of big blokes, not pseudo-intellectuals of tubercular liberal conservatism, like the chronic democratic syphilitics, and even the eunuchs of socialism and the anemics of communism, who all should turn to themselves and to depp hard rimming rather than to their gods or idols: discover what is hidden within them, bring it to the light jerkin’ it hard! you yell ‘my prick, me stud, reveal your [[big nakd bod]], big thick cock and ass-stretcher a+’